 I work with a lot of families, and there is a lot of misunderstanding about having a diagnosis of some sort.
 There are several possibilities here:

-- Some students who struggle with EF are not tested for anything
+- Some students who struggle with Executive Function are not tested for anything

 - Underdiagnosis – some kids are never diagnosed, but there is something going on that needs to be diagnosed.
 If the correct diagnosis were made, it’d be a positive game-changer for this child.